abdeljail/portfoloi-open-source/README.md

 [ :point_right: ]  Shows that you’re a professional, which means employers and clients are more likely to trust you and your work

+**
 ```
-**So, what does a portfolio look like and what information does it include?
-Let’s jump into the 27 things you should
+So, what does a portfolio look like and what information does it include?
+Let’s jump into the 27 things you
-consider adding to your tech portfolio website (with real-life portfolio website examples for inspiration).**
+should consider adding to your tech portfolio website
+:earth_americas:  (with real-life portfolio website examples for inspiration).
 ```
+**